 Section 3.
-The Board of Trustees shall be empowered to retain or disburse inappropriate monies over and above the funds allocated to participating agencies, which funds shall be known as “Reserve Funds.”
+The Board of Trustees shall be empowered to retain or disburse monies over and above the funds allocated to participating agencies, which funds shall be known as “Reserve Funds.”

-An Executive Director shall be appointed by the Board of the Corporation.
+An Executive Director shall be appointed by the Board of Trustees.
 The Executive Director shall provide for the day-to-day management of the affairs of the Corporation between the meetings of the Board.
 The Executive Director shall be under bond for a sum designated by the Board.
 The Executive Director shall report to the Board.
 The duties of the Executive Director shall be set forth by the Board and as outlined in the job description in the Policy and Procedures Manual.